-As at 31 December 2023 all cash and cash equivalents were held with CACEIS Investor Services Bank S.A.
-Dublin Branch (31 December 2022: RBC Investor Services S.A., Dublin Branch).
+As at 31 December 2024 all cash and cash equivalents were held with CACEIS Bank, Ireland Branch (previously CACEIS Investor Services Bank S.A., Dublin Branch) (31 December 2023: CACEIS Investor Services Bank S.A.
+Dublin Branch).

-Please refer to Note 9 for the credit rating CACEIS and RBC in Note 9.
+Please refer to Note 9 for the credit rating of CACEIS.